How to Create a Wedding Seating Chart

 In the case of vendors who don’t qualify as family friends, it’s best to simply ask each vendor what they would prefer.
 Many DJs will eat at their station because they usually play music during the cocktail hour and dinner.
 Similarly, wedding photographers are still on the clock.
 They may also prefer to grab a plate and eat somewhere quickly before getting back to work.

-However, if you have a group of vendors that you would like to include in your wedding seating chart, offer them a table.
+However, if you have a group of vendors that you would like to include in your wedding seating chart, offer them a solo table.
 If you are tight on space and need to fill in remaining seats, seat some friends or colleagues with them.
 Maybe you have a friend with an interest in photography or floral design—he or she could enjoy discussing these crafts with the experts behind your big day.

 Kids